Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 There are several recipes out there where you cook the apples in the apple pie filling before completely cooling it.
 My recipe, however, does not call for doing that so there is no need to cook them ahead of time.

 Bacon fat makes the absolute most delicious pie crusts imaginable and it ain’t even close.
 They make them far more flavorful, tender and flaky, and there’s nothing like it!

-Add the all-purpose flour to a food processor along with some cut up cold unsalted butter, cold rendered bacon fat, salt and sugar.
+- 1. Add the all-purpose flour to a food processor along with some cut up cold unsalted butter, cold rendered bacon fat, salt, and sugar.

-If the pie crust ingredients does not come together when pinching it with your fingers, then drizzle in some cold water while pulsing until it does.
+- 3. If the pie crust ingredients do not come together when pinching it with your fingers, then drizzle in some cold water while pulsing until it does.

-STEP 1: Roll out 1 of the chilled pie doughs on a clean surface dusted with flour until it is about an 1/8” thick.
+1. Roll out 1 of the chilled pie doughs on a clean surface dusted with flour until it is about 1/8” thick.

-STEP 4: Roll out the second chilled pie dough on a clean surface dusted with flour until it’s about an 1/8” thick.
+4. Roll out the second chilled pie dough on a clean surface dusted with flour until it’s about 1/8” thick.

 This is nothing short of amazing and so easy to make at home.
 You’ve got this my friends!

-My combination of apple choices are the ones on the opposite ends of the sweet and sour flavor spectrum, Grammy Smith and Fuji apples.
+- My combination of apple choices is the ones on the opposite ends of the sweet and sour flavor spectrum, Grammy Smith and Fuji apples.